zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

 ##### Step 2: Prepare the Wazuh server for testing

-In order to be able to test with the `wazuh-logtest` utility, you need a workaround as the tool generates JSON logs, not `windows_eventchannel` format[^2].
+To be able to test with the `wazuh-logtest` utility, you need a workaround as the tool generates JSON logs, not `windows_eventchannel` format[^2].

 * Navigate to `/var/ossec/ruleset/rules/0575-win-base_rules.xml` file.
 * Update the rule 60000 this way: